tuanle618/neural-net-random-art/README.md

 So in order to create 1 RGB image of size 400x500, no alpha channel, a dense net with 15 layers, each laying having 15 neurons, type in following command in the shell:

 `
-python random_art.py -img_height 400 -image_width 500 -colormode RGB -alpha False -n_images 1 -n_depth 15 -n_size 15
+python random_art.py -img_height 400 -img_width 500 -colormode RGB -alpha False -n_images 1 -n_depth 15 -n_size 15
 `

 # Examples